aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/create-tables.en.md

 We will now create tables (and in a subsequent step load data into them) based on [sample data from the DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.html).

-Copy the `create-table` commands below along with their corresponding `wait` commands and paste them in your AWS Cloud9 command prompt.
-Each command waits for the table to finish creating.
-If you get an error from the wait command, you may have submitted it too fast; re-run the wait command in this case.
+Copy the `create-table` commands below and paste them into your AWS Cloud9 command prompt, hitting enter on the last command to execute it.
+Then use the corresponding `wait` commands by pasting them into the same terminal and running them.

 ```bash
 aws dynamodb create-table \